-Falassarna bay is one of the most famous beaches in Greece, which has been awarded as the best beach of Crete and one of the 10 best beaches in Europe in the past.
-Falasarna spans a huge area and consists actually of five consecutive beaches, with the two most central being the most favorite.
+Falassarna bay hosts some of the most famous beaches in Greece, which has been awarded as the best beach of Crete and voted as one of the 10 best beaches in Europe several times in the past.
+Falasarna spans a large area and consists actually of five consecutive beaches, with the two most central being the most favorite.

-The sand in Falassarna is white, making the water color tropical.
-Indeed, if you're lucky and be here on a day that is not blowing from the west, rare in west Crete, you will be enchanted by the beach and its turquoise waters.
+The sand in Falassarna is whitish, making the water color tropical.
+Indeed, if you're lucky and be here on a day that is not blowing from the west (rare in west Crete) you will be enchanted by the beach and its turquoise waters.

-The main beach of Falassarna is called Pacheia Ammos (i..e Coarse Sand).
+The main beach of Falassarna is called Pachia Ammos (i..e Coarse Sand).
 It is an exotic beach with a length of 1km and a width of 150m.
-This beach hosts the most visitors of the area, but because of its length it never seems crowded.
-The beach offers umbrellas and a few snack bars and cafes where you can get food and water.
-There are also services for water sports and a beach volley court.
+This beach attracts the most visitors of the area, but because of its length it never seems too crowded.
+The beach offers umbrellas and a few snack bars and cafes, where you can get food and water.
+There are also services for water sports and beach volley courts.

-The area around Falassarna is magnificent and is a Natura protected region.
-If you have time and looking for something romantic, you can wait for the sunset, which is considered the best in Crete.
+The area around Falassarna is magnificent and is a protected nature reserve.
+If you have time and are looking for something romantic, you can wait for the sunset, which is considered the best in Crete.
 How could this not be the best, when being in such an amazing landscape and there is no obstacle between the beach the horizon?
 When it gets dark, you might be lucky to visit one of the several beach partys organized in Falassarna during summer.